jasonvanwyk/web-scrapper/plans.md

 - Comprehensive documentation has been created for users and developers
 - The system is robust, with proper error handling and notifications
 - QA testing has confirmed the system works as expected with real supplier data
+- Testing with Isivuno Naturals website revealed challenges with dynamic content, leading to the development of a custom configuration loader for testing with different websites
+- Successfully tested the scraper with Books to Scrape website to validate core functionality